Three years full-time.

 This module will explore how versions of the self are written through memoir, autobiography and life writing.
 Students will consider different critical responses to autobiography and life writing and ways of creatively writing the self.
 The module will also examine the relationship that autobiographical writing has with writing fiction, autobiografiction and ethnographic practices.

 'There is no god and we are his prophets' - Cormac McCarthy

 The module enables students to evaluate the complex and thought-provoking forms of contemporary texts which transgress genre boundaries and solicit a speculative exploration of contemporary issues, such as transcultural identities, queer sexualities, dystopian spaces, and technological and post-humanist approaches to reality.

-The English programme offers two professional practice modules: English Education and Professional Writing.
-Students may undertake these modules in their final year of study to enhance their employability skills and build effective relationships with local schools, businesses, arts organisations and writing practitioners.
+The BA (Hons) English offers two professional practice modules: English Education Practice and Professional Writing Practice.
+Students may undertake one of these modules in their final year of study to enhance employability skills and build effective relationships with local schools, businesses and arts organisations.

-They also offer talks and seminars led by industry experts and provide further opportunities for professional recognition, such as the EADT Award for Professional Writing and the Steve Ransom Award for English Education.
+The modules include short-term placements, talks and seminars led by industry experts, and opportunities for professional recognition, such as the EADT Award for Professional Writing and the Steve Ransom Award for English Education.

 Fees and finance

 - UK part-time tuition fee: £1,454 per 20 credits (please contact the Student Centre for further information)

 At University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
 However, there may be additional costs associated with you course that you will need to budget for.

 2023-24 and 2024-25 entry; 112 UCAS tariff points (or above), BBC (A-Level), DMM (BTEC), Merit (T Level).